 Some gardeners will do just about anything to avoid hand pulling and using toxic herbicides.
 That’s where newspapers come in.
 They are both easy to use and provide other benefits to the garden.

 Chemical herbicides are toxic and can kill the plants you want to keep.
 It’s also only successful in the short term and unhealthy for you and the environment.

 As more and more farmers look for solutions that are both easy to implement and eco-friendly, the above two age-old methods of weed removal become outdated and undesirable.

-Classifed as sheet mulching , here is everything you need to know about using newspapers to smother weeds.
+Classified as sheet mulching , here is everything you need to know about how to use newspaper to block weeds.

 Is it Healthy?

-Oh yes, newspapers are healthy as long as you don’t use the glossy inserts for ads and coupons.
-They have too many dyes and chemicals that not only slow down decomposition, they can also be harmful to the soil.
+Oh yes, newspaper is safe to use in the vegetable garden as long as you don’t use the glossy inserts for ads and coupons.
+Those have too many dyes and chemicals that not only slow down decomposition, they can also be harmful to the soil.